-Conditions leading to a homogenous circle are, in general,

-low voltage, moderate gas flow rate, large separation d, and a moderately short exposure time.
-For Fig. 2, the parameters were $V{pp} = 600 \text{ V}$, 1.5 SLPM, d = 3 mm, and exposure time 30 s.
+The shape of the treatment spot varied, depending on the operating conditions.
+The results that are most encouraging for possible clinical use are shown in Fig. 2.
+The spatial pattern in this case was a circular spot, indicating a killing effect that was spatially homogenous within a diameter of 5 mm.
+Conditions leading to a homogenous circle are, in general, low voltage, low flow rate, large separation d, and a moderately short exposure time.
+We refer to these conditions as "cool."
+For Fig. 2, the parameters were $V{pp} = 600 \text{ V}$ , 1.5 SLPM, d = 3 mm, and exposure time 30 s.